Soundmatters/ingestfile-a/ingestfileWorkflow.md

 ## Overview

-`ingestfile -a` is a process run on every Audio Preservation Master file.
-The process produces an Archival Information Package for audio assets, including:
+`ingestfile -a` is a process which produces an Archival Information Package for audio assets, including:

   * md5
   * Technical metadata